 Alder Flycatcher: Small flycatcher with olive-brown upperparts, white underparts, and indistinct white eye-ring.
 Wings are olive-brown with two white or pale bars.
 Bill is short with orange lower mandible.
-Black legs and feet.
-Weak fluttering direct flight with shallow, rapid wing beats.
+Sexes are similar.

 Range and Habitat

 Alder Flycatcher: Breeds from Alaska east through Manitoba to Newfoundland and south to British Columbia, Great Lakes region, much of New England, and into the Mid-Atlantic states.
 Spends winters in tropics.
 Preferred habitats include alder and birch thickets near riparian areas, swamps, bogs, and ponds.

 Alder Flycatcher: Three to four brown-spotted, white eggs are laid in a cup-shaped nest made from bark, weeds, stems, and grass and lined with plant down or other soft materials.
 Nest is built in a shrub or tree 1 to 4 feet above the ground.
 Incubation ranges from 12 to 14 days and is carried out by the female.

 Alder Flycatcher: Feeds on insects, berries, and a few seeds.
 Frequently hovers and snatches flying prey from the air; also gleans insects, berries, and seeds from vegetation.

 Alder Flycatcher: Song is a descending, buzzing "fee-beer" or a rapid "wee-bee."
 On the breeding grounds, the song is a hoarse and descending "wheer."
 Call is a very loud and piping "peep."